Start9Labs/documentation/site/source/user-manual/flashing/flashing-firmware.rst

 ===================
 Flashing (Firmware)
 ===================
 This page is for existing Librem Mini owners ONLY.
-This will allow you to flash the custom firmware on your Librem to neutralize the Intel Management Engine (IME) and add embassyOS-specific tweaks to your system, such that it will operate just as an Embassy Pro bought from Start9 would.
-If you need hardware and want all the benefits listed here, you'll have to `buy an Embassy Pro <https://store.start9.com/products/embassy-pro>`_.
+This will add StartOS-specific tweaks to your system, such that it will operate just as a Start9 Pure bought from the `Start9 Store <https://store.start9.com/products/server-pro>`_.

 The source code can be viewed on Purism's `firmware git repo <https://source.puri.sm/firmware/releases/-/tree/master/librem_mini_v2/custom>`_.

-.. note:: USB drive *must* be formatted for FAT32

 #. `Download the firmware from Purism's git repository <https://source.puri.sm/firmware/releases/-/raw/master/librem_mini_v2/custom/pureboot-librem_mini_v2-basic_usb_autoboot_blob_jail-Release-25.rom.gz>`_ and extract it.
+You'll need a USB flash drive, formatted FAT32.

+    .. warning:: USB drive **must** be formatted for FAT32

 #.
 Copy or move the resulting ``pureboot-librem_mini_v2-basic_usb_autoboot_blob_jail-Release-25.rom`` file onto your USB drive, then eject the drive and insert it into your (powered down) Librem Mini.
 USB 3.0 (blue ports) are faster.